Howgill Fells & Westmorland Walks

 Route Summary: Sunbiggin Tarn - Tarn Moor - Sunbiggin - Knott Lane - Beacon Hill - Great Asby Scar - Great Kinmond - Tarn Moor - Sunbiggin Tarn

-Walk Summary: Lisa and I had enjoyed very little sunshine on any of our previous walks together this year so we were due a good day's weather and on this walk we certainly got it.
+Walk Detail: Lisa and I had enjoyed very little sunshine on any of our previous walks together this year so we were due a good day's weather and on this walk we certainly got it.

 Although it was fairly cloudy when we arrived at Sunbiggin Tarn it quickly broke up and we enjoyed some extended sunny spells.
 Sunbiggin Tarn itself was very picturesque, the half dozen or so other cars parked along the verge of the road was clear evidence that it is a moderately well known spot.